 Admission Requirements (EdD)

-Applicants to an EdD in Athletic Training may need to have a completed a Masters or Doctoral degree.
-Aside from transcripts, candidates may need to furnish a resume, copy of professional license, recommendations and a writing assessment.
+Applicants to an EdD in Athletic Training program may need to have completed a Masters or Doctoral degree.
+Aside from transcripts, candidates may need to furnish a resume, copy of professional license, recommendations, and a writing assessment.

 Easily compare Doctor of Physical Therapy and Occupational Therapy programs next.
 Use your preferences to find Doctor of Physical Therapy programs, Doctor of Occupational Therapy programs, or Doctor of Athletic Training programs in your preferred format.
-Check out the sponsored degree programs to find the perfect one for you, then use the on-page form to contact physical and occupational therapy schools directly!
+Check out the sponsored degree programs to find the perfect one for you, then use the buttons on this page to contact physical and occupational therapy schools directly!